VNGLR/bark-flask/readme.txt

 These enhancements are controlled by command-line arguments:

 - `-c` or `--cache`: Enables MD5 hash caching.

-To run the Flask application with caching enabled, use the following command:
+--debug:  Run in debug mode without preloading Bark models, cache will be loaded upon first use

 Customization